VladimirShitov/biohack_2023/README.md

 ### Task 5 – Prior knowledge check

+## Conclusions

+- Representation learning **captures biological variability** but is also affected by technical covariates
+- Models with 3-5 neurons, batch size 64 and 1000 cells for sample representation **work the best**
+- **Biological interpretation is complicated** because patients’ features are dependent on each other and technical covariates
+- **Baseline model works very well**, more work is needed to beat it

 # References
 1. Ting Chen, Simon Kornblith, Mohammad Norouzi, & Geoffrey Hinton.
 (2020).
 A Simple Framework for Contrastive Learning of Visual Representations.
 2. Jan Niklas Böhm, Philipp Berens, & Dmitry Kobak.
 (2023).
 Unsupervised visualization of image datasets using contrastive learning.